The Managing Agent

 Appointment of the Managing Agent

-In accordance with the terms of the lease the Block Landlord (G&O Investments Ltd) is required to ensure that the building, systems and services are appropriately managed and maintained.
+In accordance with the terms of the lease the Block Landlord (G&O Real Estate Ltd) is required to ensure that the building, systems and services are appropriately managed and maintained.

 The Managing Agent, whilst accountable to Block Landlord, is also obliged to provide leaseholders (apartment owners) with certain financial information.
 Furthermore, the managing agent’s books of account, together with all invoices relating to the building must be open to inspection by the owners, if required, and in accordance with statutory requirements.